merdmann/bookstore/readme.md

 #introduction
-THis is a training example as follows:
+This is a training example as follows:

 #Scope
 A regular customer has requested a provisional version for one of his latest projects: a bookstore.